 8. A shield of protection from cringey moments We’re surprised that this benefit isn’t discussed more widely.
 If you stitch in front of the TV in the evenings, lift up your frame to shield your eyes from the awful moments on TV that you just can’t bear to watch.
 We’re thinking Bush Tucker Trials, that sort of thing.

 9. Health benefits!
-Once you’re settled with your frame, you are far less likely – in our experience – to nip to the fridge or the crisps cupboard for those sneaky and very tempting evening snacks.
-The same applies if you’re trying to give up smoking.
+Once you’re settled with your frame, you are far less likely – in our experience – to nip to the fridge or over to the crisps cupboard for those sneaky and very tempting evening snacks.
 Best of all, you’re being productive and using your time wisely to create an heirloom of the future.
 Win, win!

-On the same subject, you’re less likely to nod off in front of the TV if you stitch in the evenings, so you’ll have no wasted evenings slumped on the sofa, which we hope will also lead to a better night’s sleep.
+Staying awake On the same subject, you’re less likely to nod off in front of the TV if you stitch in the evenings, so you’ll have no wasted evenings slumped on the sofa, which shouldl in turn lead to a better night’s sleep.

-10. Portability If you have a frame you can stitch in the house, in the garden, and while out and about visiting friends or relatives.
+10. Portability If you have your tapestry on a frame you are free to stitch in the house, in the garden, and while out and about visiting friends or relatives.
 Your trusty frame’s there, ready and waiting for you to add your next stitches.
+Just pick it up with your wool, and you’re off!

 Travelling with your tapestry?
-If you enjoy stitching on holiday, take out the side bars of your frame and keep the clip frames in place then roll it up and put it in your suitcase – don’t forget to pack the side bars!
+If you enjoy stitching on holiday, take out the side bars of your frame and keep the clips in place then roll it up and put it in your suitcase – don’t forget to pack the side bars…or the screws…or your wool!

 So… how do I know what size of frame to buy?